-- · Wellington City Council record sheet numbers - 3.2.3.7 The applicant must provide a site information plan detailing the existing situation including: - topographical information, wherever possible in terms of Wellington City Datum, together with a certificate as to its origin and accuracy - details of hazardous areas (for example, uncompacted filling or floodprone areas) - · existing buildings and buildings on adjacent sites - landforms and landscape elements [including identified ridgelines and hilltops]^{PC33} - waterbodies and catchment orientation - the location and areas of any existing esplanade reserves, esplanade strips, or access strips - all significant areas of vegetation (including any vegetation located on adjoining road reserve or properties) and/or significant habitats of indigenous fauna - existing street names and numbers - · existing easements and covenant areas - the location of existing public transport stops, and pedestrian access routes to those stops. - 3.2.3.8 The applicant must provide a [site development plan] PC56 detailing the proposed subdivision development including: - the position of all proposed allotment, and certificate of title, boundaries - the areas of all new allotments (except in the case of a subdivision to be effected by the grant of a cross lease, company lease or by the deposit of a unit plan) - [indicative building sites and building footprints - indicative vehicle accessways and indicative parking and manoeuvring areas if applicable - proposed site contours - indicative open space areas]^{PC56} - location and type of all proposed trees and other vegetation, including all existing vegetation to be retained - [major new landscaping elements (eg. Fences, trees and hedges) - any proposed earthworks, including retaining walls (indicating height, and intended form or type of construction) - areas of on-site drainage]^{PC56} - the street reserve proposed to be set aside as new road, including all areas of public open space intended for recreational purposes, together with drawings sufficient to describe the plan and three dimensional qualities of typical and unique or special areas of the development - formation widths and grades of proposed roads and rights-of-way, parking bays, bus stops, speed control devices and pedestrian walkways - proposed easements and covenant areas
+- topographical information, wherever possible in terms of Wellington City Datum, together with a certificate as to its origin and accuracy - details of hazardous areas (for example, uncompacted filling or floodprone areas) - · existing buildings and buildings on adjacent sites - landforms and landscape elements [including identified ridgelines and hilltops] PC33 - · waterbodies and catchment orientation - the location and areas of any existing esplanade reserves, esplanade strips, or access strips - all significant areas of vegetation (including any vegetation located on adjoining road reserve or properties) and/or significant habitats of indigenous fauna - existing street names and numbers - existing easements and covenant areas - the location of existing public transport stops, and pedestrian access routes to those stops. - 3.2.3.8 The applicant must provide a [site development plan] PC56 detailing the proposed subdivision development including: - the position of all proposed allotment, and certificate of title, boundaries - the areas of all new allotments (except in the case of a subdivision to be effected by the grant of a cross lease, company lease or by the deposit of a unit plan) - [indicative building sites and building footprints\ - indicative vehicle accessways and indicative parking and manoeuvring areas if applicable\ - proposed site contours - indicative open space areas\] PC56 - location and type of all proposed trees and other vegetation, including all existing vegetation to be retained - [major new landscaping elements (eg. Fences, trees and hedges) - any proposed earthworks, including retaining walls (indicating height, and intended form or type of construction) - areas of on-site drainage] PC56 - the street reserve proposed to be set aside as new road, including all areas of public open space intended for recreational purposes, together with drawings sufficient to describe the plan and three dimensional qualities of typical and unique or special areas of the development - formation widths and grades of proposed roads and rights-of-way, parking bays, bus stops, speed control devices and pedestrian walkways - proposed easements and covenant areas - the location of proposed public transport stops and pedestrian walkways, and walking distances to public transport stops - the location and areas of new reserves to be created, including any esplanade reserves to be set aside on a survey plan under section 231